pglen/ebook-viewer/README.md

 # README

-## Ebook viewer imported from (see below)
+## Ebook viewer imported from ... (see details below)

 ### Changed

- I converted this project from WebKit to Webkit2; It displayed EBOOKs pretty well, and I thought modern linux (es) could benefit from this simple E-Reader.
+ I converted this project from WebKit to Webkit2; It displayed EBOOKs pretty well, and I thought modern linux (Ubu 20.x) could benefit from this simple E-Reader.
 Did not change anything else;

 PLS lemm'e know if it needs more attention;

 History:

     Sat 07.Aug.2021  Initial import / conversion
+    Mon 09.Aug.2021  Attempted to fix CSS dark theme

+ The themes do not work as expected; the dark theme only changes decorations, but not the main text ... any ideas?

 ## ORIGINAL README